vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 ### Part four, in which

+I have to beg, 'cause I can't live <br>
+with out Low's voice, 'cause I crave <br>
+the food of Low, 'cause I'm Low's slave. <br>
+"Please Low, let me pass through Your sieve."

+When I'm in Low's light with three sides, <br>
+the drug goes to the bod and brain. <br>
+I don't feel grief or fear or pain, <br>
+and the thought of my last fall hides.

 "Know that if you beg for the axe, <br>
 I will kill you with out a feel. <br>
 What a sad thing to hear you squeal, <br>